Healthy Habits to Fight Chronic Illnesses

-The emotional factor
+The emotional factor of chronic illnesses

-Proper diet and nutrition
+Proper diet and nutrition to fight chronic illnesses

-- For 15 days, you will want to take 3 to 4 cups daily of some sort of purifying infusion (dandelion, milk thistle, edible burdock, salix alba or white widow, natural analgesics, etc.)
+- For 15 days, you will want to take 3 to 4 cups of some sort of purifying infusion (dandelion, milk thistle, edible burdock, salix alba or white widow, natural analgesics, etc.)

-In addition, we recommend eating foods such as wheat germ, honey, oats, and noni or Indian mulberry.
+In addition, we recommend eating foods such as wheat germ, honey, oats and noni or Indian mulberry.

 In some cases, there may be certain food allergies or sensitivities that you should keep in mind.
 The most common sensitivities are gluten and lactose.